indiqusdocs/apiculus/docs/ServicesandSystemRequirements/ApiculusObjectStorage/FeatureListandIntegrationDetails.md

 ## Standard Integration Touchpoints

 - **Account Creation** - As end-users opt for the AS3, an account is created on the Cloudian Hyperstore.
 This account allows the user to manage and configure your Cloudian HyperStore deployment, access administrative features, and control various aspects of your storage environment.
-- **Cataloguing** - This service will be part of the catalogue, (i.e. the service provider configures from where to deliver the service and what price to deliver the service.)
+- **Cataloguing** - This service will be part of the catalogue, (that is, the service provider configures from where to deliver the service and what price to deliver the service.)
 - **Usage Reporting** - All the usage is available on the user interface; at any point, the user can log in to the Apiculus and view the consumed resources and the associated usage.

 ## Specific Integration Touchpoints

 - **Create Buckets** - Users can create Buckets with unique names following the naming convention mentioned on Apiculus CloudConsole.
 - **Add Objects** - Users can add Objects to their respective Buckets using Apiculus CloudConsole.
 - **Manage Service on Cloudian Hyperstore** - Detailed Object and Bucket management is done via the HyperStore admin panel which can be accessed directly from Apiculus CloudConsole.

 ## Feature List

 The following features are available as part of AS3, with enhancements underway.

-- **Single S3 Zone**- Currently, on Apiculus, only single S3 zone support is available
+- **Single S3 Zone** - Currently, on Apiculus, only single S3 zone support is available
 - **Buckets View** - On Apiculus UI, the end user can log in and view all the distinct buckets they have created.
 - **Bucket Creation** - The user can create Buckets with unique names following the naming convention which is mentioned on the Apiculus UI
 - **Bucket Edit** - The end user can edit the already created Buckets at any point in time by logging in to the Apiculus UI